FAQ

 Most novice drivers are being told to look for potential hazards in the areas with obstructed view, but they forget it when it comes to actual driving.
 Driving on a simulator helps to demonstrate to them the mechanics of how a potential collision may happen and experience it first hand in the simulator.
 Repeated experiences can be used to reinforce the lesson.

-In the real world such lesson may cost somebody’s life.
+In the real world the above lesson may cost somebody’s life.
 However these scenarios can be clearly demonstrated and practiced on a driving simulator.
 A few other examples of situational awareness and risk management are:

 While actual behind-the-wheel driving can never be replaced, it cannot teach a student to correctly anticipate many road hazards in a typical (in the US) 6 hours time allotted for this.

-Driver Safety training on the Drive Square Simulator is supported by the following software packages: STISIM, KMW.
+Driver Safety training on the Drive Square Simulator is supported by the following software packages: Adiona™ and STISIM.

 Since Drive Square Simulators are the most versatile driving simulators on the market there are a few additional benefits to owning one: